List of elected or appointed female heads of state or government

 The first woman elected president of a country was Vigdís Finnbogadóttir of Iceland, who won the 1980 presidential election as well as three subsequent elections, remaining in office for a total of 16 years, which makes her the longest-serving non-hereditary female head of state in history.
-Vigdís was also the first woman to win a presidential election where the second place candidate was another woman: she defeated Sigrún Thorsteinsdóttir in the 1988 presidential election.
+Vigdís was also the first woman to win a presidential election where the second place candidate was another woman: she defeated Sigrún Þorsteinsdóttir in the 1988 presidential election.

 The first democratically elected female prime minister of a Muslim majority country was Benazir Bhutto of Pakistan, who led her party to victory in the 1988 general election and later in 1993, making her the first woman democratically elected leader of any Muslim nation.
 Bhutto was also the first of only two non-hereditary female world leaders who gave birth to a child while serving in office, the other being Jacinda Ardern of New Zealand.

 The longest-tenured female non-hereditary head of government is Sheikh Hasina of Bangladesh.
 She served as the country's prime minister from June 1996 to July 2001 and again from January 2009 until August 2024, for a combined total of over 20 years.

+Finland was the first republic in which women served concurrently as both the head of state and head of government, with both Anneli Jäätteenmäki and Mari Kiviniemi serving as prime ministers under president Tarja Halonen.

 The prime ministers of Equatorial Guinea, Mozambique, Namibia, Peru, and Uganda are included in the list of elected or appointed female deputy heads of government but not in the list of elected or appointed female deputy heads of state, as they are neither heads of government, nor deputy heads of state due to the existence of the office of vice president in these countries, whereas the prime ministers of South Korea and Sri Lanka (post-1978) are included in both of those lists.

-Currently, Barbados, Iceland, and Trinidad and Tobago are the only republics in the world where both the serving head of state and head of government are women.
-Honduras, the Marshall Islands, Mexico, Namibia, Suriname, and Tanzania are republics where the female President is the combined head of state and government.
+Currently, Iceland and Trinidad and Tobago are the only republics where both the serving head of state and head of government are women.
+Costa Rica, the Marshall Islands, Mexico, Namibia, Peru, Suriname, Tanzania, and Venezuela are republics where the female President is the combined head of state and government.